prataprc/prataprc.github.io/_posts/2014-05-28-golang-variables-in-range-loop.md

 }
 ```

-Which is wrong, the correct way of expanding the range loop, as implemented by
+Which is wrong, the correct way of expanding the range loop, in relation to
-go, would be,
+how go would compile this code:

 ```go
 ym := make(map[*X]int) // the map we need to build